 Rewind Backups for Jira is a managed service that automates daily backups with advanced data recovery capabilities.
 It offers one-click account recovery and granular, item-level restores.
 This means you can recover from human errors; disasters and outages; hardware, system, and application failure/incompatibility issues; and any other type of data loss scenario in a few clicks.

-Setup takes only a couple of minutes on the Atlassian marketplace, and backups and restores include all the items on Jira (pages, spaces, blog posts, attachments, comments, templates, themes, and more).
+Setup takes only a couple of minutes on the Atlassian marketplace.
+Backups and restores include comprehensive data coverage for items on Jira Cloud, Jira Service Management, and Jira Work Management, including pages, spaces, attachments, comments, templates, themes, and more).

 What to do when Jira is down: summing up